brian915/portfolio/README.md

 I use this for global configurations across multiple scripts in ~/bin/.
 A copy is kept here for reference or possible local configuration.
+It could easily be added to _config.yml, possible future improvement
 # FORMAT CONTENT
 # EXPLAIN WHY I CREATED MY OWN IF THIS ALREADY EXISTS